htimsk/SecureKey/luks-unattended.md

 ### Rationale

 The LUKS container will be automatically decrypted after every boot.
+This improves the UX for the node operator, allowing the node to tolerate reboots and power downs.

-This approach is reasonable in a threat model where a thief taking the device is unaware of its purpose (staking).
+We argue that this approach is reasonable in a threat model where a thief taking the device is unaware of its purpose (staking).
 A determined attacker, going after the keys specifically, will be able to subvert both this and the original Aegis key approaches - by simply using a boot disk while taking the care to not power down the node.

 With this in mind, the automatic unlock scheme does still provides some security margin: